olcf/foundational_hpc_skills/intro_to_python/README.md

 > Note: As you will see when we discuss scripting (see [Scripts](#scripts) section), you can enclose multiple lines in a pair of `'''` or `"""` (three single quotes or three double quotes) to comment out entire blocks of lines.

-Now that we have covered the some of the basic syntax, let's dig deeper and show off what Python can do with numbers.
+Now that we have covered some of the basic syntax, let's dig deeper and show off what Python can do with numbers.

 ### <a name="nums"></a>2.
 Numbers and Variables